asaferdman23/missbug/README.md

 The `BugIndex` component is the main component of the application.
 It uses the `bugService` to interact with the server-side API and manage the application state.
 It provides functions to add a new bug (`onAddBug`), remove an existing bug (`onRemoveBug`), and load all bugs (`loadBugs`).

+## Deployment

+This application is deployed on Render.
+You can access the live demo here: [Live Demo](https://missbug-nec4.onrender.com)
 ## Getting Started

 To get started with this project, clone the repository and install the dependencies with `npm install`.
 Then, start the server with `node server.js` and the client with `npm start`.